 This course is an excellent foundational course for those new to community risk reduction.
 It is appropriate for audiences such as law enforcement, educators, allied health professionals, juvenile justice officials and wildland urban interface partners.
-It is especially appropriate for station-based officers, line staff and EMS providers.
+It is especially appropriate for station-based officers, line staff and emergency medical services providers.

-This course takes approximately five hours to complete and can be taken in segments at the student's convenience.
+This course takes approximately 5 hours to complete and can be taken in segments at the student's convenience.